wglvin/VitalBid/README.md

 8000: Kong API Gateway
 8001: Kong Admin

+## Frontend

+The application uses a simple HTML/CSS/JavaScript-based frontend served by Nginx.
+The frontend communicates with the backend microservices through the Kong API Gateway.

+Key features:
+- View all organ listings with filtering by status (active/ended)
+- View listing details with bid history
+- Place bids on active listings
+- Create new organ listings

+The frontend is built with vanilla JavaScript and styled with TailwindCSS for a clean, responsive design.

 ## Contributing Guidelines
 When contributing to this project, please follow these commit message guidelines:
 * For changes specific to an Image: "[Image]: [Message]"